DicardoX/Oh_My_TensorRT_ToolKit/README.md

 *Oh_My_TensorRT_ToolKit* is **a wrapped toolkit for GPU performance test using various NN models based on [TensorRT official source code](https://github.com/NVIDIA/TensorRT).**

-> I develop this toolkit only for the assistance of GPU performance test when we use the official TensorRT tools.
+> I develop this toolkit only for providing the assistance of GPU performance test when we use the official TensorRT tools.
+Besides, this toolkit could be highly customed in different versions of TensorRT, please refer to the [Contributing](#contributing) part.

 Writing READMEs is way too hard, and keeping them maintained is difficult.
 By offloading this process - making writing easier, making editing easier, making it clear whether or not an edit is up to spec or not - you can spend less time worrying about whether or not your initial documentation is good, and spend more time writing and using code.